mspnp/aks-baseline/network-team/topology.md

 | Azure Firewall Subnet (AzureFirewallSubnet) | -            | [59]               | -                    | -          | -                        | 100           | 100                 | 0                     | 0                         | 5                                        | 0                   | 64                    | 64                 | 26                 | 10.200.0.0/26  | 10.200.0.0  | 10.200.0.63   |
 | Azure Bastion Subnet (AzureBastionSubnet)   | -            | [50]               | -                    | -          | -                        | 100           | 100                 | 0                     | 0                         | 5                                        | 0                   | 64                    | 64                 | 26                 | 10.200.0.128/26 | 10.200.0.128 | 10.200.0.191  |

+## Azure CNI Overlay

+`CIDR: 192.168.0.0/16`

+The cluster uses [Azure CNI Overlay].
+Nodes are assigned IP addresses from within the spoke virtual network's subnet.
+Pods within the cluster are assigned IP addresses from within a separate CIDR range to those used by the virtual networks.

 ## Additional considerations

 - [AKS System Nodepool] and [AKS User Nodepool] subnet:  multitenant or other advanced workloads may have nodepool isolation requirements that might demand more (and likely smaller) subnets.